 Books About Disability Rights And Acceptance

 Eva dreams of dancing — but she has cerebral palsy, and she has never seen a dancer in a wheelchair.
-Then one day, she learns about the real-life Young Dance company, which promises lessons for "all abilities."
+Then one day, she learns about a dance company which promises lessons for "all abilities."
 Although Eva is hesitant when she first arrives, she's delighted to see dancers of all sorts, including those using canes, walkers, and prosthetic limbs — and with time, she realizes that she really can be a dancer!
-This exuberant picture book, which includes a note from Young Dance’s executive director explaining the company, celebrates a love of dance and the power of inclusion.
+This exuberant picture book, which includes a note from the executive director of the real-life Young Dance company, celebrates a love of dance and the impact of inclusion on kids with disabilities.

 Supreme Court Justice Sonia Sotomayor and award-winning artist Rafael López celebrate kids of different abilities and the power of inclusion in this affirming picture book!
 Sotomayor encourages kids to ask if they are curious about another child's differences, introducing physical conditions like her own experience with diabetes and Lopez's use of an inhaler for asthma, then broadening the conversation to include neuroatypical conditions like Tourette's and autism; learning disabilities like dyslexia; and even a nut allergy.
 Throughout, the children in her story work together to create a garden as a powerful visual reminder that we all have the power to make the world more beautiful.